svn2github/ninjafirewall/trunk/readme.txt

 == Screenshots ==

-1. The firewall options page.
+1. Overview page.
-2. NinjaFirewall Statistics.
-A dashboard widget is also available.
-3. Firewall Policies page (1/2): NinjaFirewall has a large list of powerful and unique policies that you can tweak accordingly to your needs.
+2. Statistics and benchmarks page.
+3. Options page.
-4. Firewall Policies page (2/2): NinjaFirewall has a large list of powerful and unique policies that you can tweak accordingly to your needs.
+4. Policies pages: NinjaFirewall has a large list of powerful and unique policies that you can tweak accordingly to your needs.
+5. Contextual help.
+6. Event notifications can alert you by email on specific events triggered within your blog.
+7. Login page protection: the fastest and most efficient brute-force attack protection for WordPress.
+8. Live Log: lets you watch your website traffic in real time.
+It is fast, light and it does not affect your server load.
+9. Firewall Log.
+10. Dashboard widget.
-5. File Guard is a totally unique feature, because it can detect, in real-time, any access to a PHP file that was recently modified or created, and alert you about this.
+11. File Guard: this is a totally unique feature, because it can detect, in real-time, any access to a PHP file that was recently modified or created, and alert you about this.
+12. Network.
+13. Rules Editor.
-6. File Check lets you perform file integrity monitoring upon request or on a specific interval (hourly, twicedaily, daily).
+14. File Check: lets you perform file integrity monitoring upon request or on a specific interval (hourly, twicedaily, daily).
-7. Live Log lets you watch your website traffic in real time.
-It is fast, light and it does not affect your server load, even if you set its refresh rate to the lowest value (5 seconds).
-8. NinjaFirewall Login Protection is the fastest and most efficient brute-force attack protection for WordPress.
-9. Event Notifications can alert you by email on specific events triggered within your blog.
-10. The firewall log displays blocked and sanitised requests as well as some useful information.
+15. Security rules updates.
+16. Anti-Malware.

 == Changelog ==